-If there is no rear view through the caravan it is essential that additional exterior towing mirrors are fitted.
-This is mandatory in some European countries and drivers can face instant fines if extension mirrors are not fitted.
+It is essential that exterior towing mirrors are fitted.
+This is mandatory and drivers can face instant fines if extension mirrors are not fitted.

 ⚠ WARNING: Any rear view mirror must not project more than 250 mm outside:

 - a. the width of the caravan when being towed. - b. the width of the towing vehicle when driven solo.